This is the Part 6 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 done next to make the infrastructure match the updated configuration?

-on a new configuration fail if terraform init
+terraform apply on a new configuration fail if terraform init hasn't been

 run first?